moggers87/eighty-seven/README.md

 }
 ```

-Clients should take care to preserve data they don't edit when saving, e.g. if another client
+Clients should take care to preserve data they don't edit when saving, e.g. if
-adds another top-level key `ssh-keys`, care should be taken to preserve that data even in
+another client adds another top-level key `ssh-keys`, care should be taken to
-clients that don't support reading or writing `ssh-keys`.
+preserve that data even in clients that don't support reading or writing
+`ssh-keys`.
+An exception to this is "\_padding" which can be added and removed
+as needed.